Mirantis named a Challenger in 2024 Gartner® Magic Quadrant™ for Container Management | Learn More

 Looking at options other than VMware?
 Check out this presentation outlining the best path forward for life without VMware.

 Virtualized workload migration is no longer as difficult as it was in the past, and most major infrastructure vendors offer migration services.
-Mirantis can work closely with your organization’s key stakeholders to provide an Architecture Design Assessment that delivers an architecture workshop (including operational readiness assessment) and design documentation, including a Technical Design for MVP, customized Architecture Review, and Cloud Passport.
+Mirantis can work closely with your organization’s key stakeholders to design and build an OpenStack cloud optimized for your use case, then help migrate VMware workloads to the new environment.
 Often it’s possible to migrate using your existing hardware.
+For a deeper dive into our automated migration tooling and methodology, see our VMware Migration Playbook.

 Of course you’ll also need to transition people, workflows, and processes.
-If you want to keep operations in house, you’ll need to provide technical training for your team.
-Otherwise you can leverage a wide variety of managed services available in the market for open source technologies and best practices.
+If you want to keep operations in house, you’ll need to provide technical training for your team and safeguard your deployment with enterprise support.
+Otherwise you can partner with a vendor that offers fully-managed remote operations.

 Something to consider when looking at a migration is whether you want to move some of your applications from monolithic to microservices to gain the advantages of reduced infrastructure resources and increased modernization through containerized solutions like Kubernetes.
 The typical steps for the application layer include the following: